 HIV is not as easy to get as other infectious diseases.
 The virus can't survive for long outside the human body; it dies quickly when the body fluid dries up.
 It's not spread by animals or insects.
 You won't find it on public surfaces like door handles or toilet seats.

 All blood products used in the United States and Western Europe today are tested for HIV.
 Blood banks get rid of any donated blood that tests positive, so it never gets into the public supply.
 Someone who donates HIV-positive blood will be contacted so they can be tested by their doctor, and they won't be able to give blood again.

-The first AIDS case was documented in 1981, and HIV has since spread worldwide.
-In 2009, almost 2 million people died worldwide, and the epidemic continues to spread.
-Sub-Saharan Africa has the greatest number of people who are infected.
-The World Health Organization (WHO) and the United Nations' UNAIDS office estimate that over 33% of adults are infected with HIV in some areas of Africa.
-Millions of children have been orphaned.
-The epidemic is also growing rapidly in Eastern Europe and Asia.
-More than 34 million people worldwide are now living with HIV.
+Sub-Saharan Africa (the southern part) has the greatest number of people who are infected.
+The World Health Organization and the United Nations' UNAIDS office estimate that more than a third of adults are infected with HIV in some areas of Africa.
+The numbers of people who have HIV in Eastern Europe and in some parts of Asia are growing because of injection drug use.

 There are two main types of the virus: HIV-1 and HIV-2.
 HIV-2 is most commonly found in West Africa, although places in other parts the world are seeing it, too.
 HIV tests usually look for both kinds.